Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/http-v2-api/index.md

 icon: material/clock-fast
 ---

 Use this guide to get started with the Amplitude HTTP V2 API.
-Choose your target plarform:
+For a more in-depth look at more considerations and error handling, refer to the complete [HTTP V2 API Reference](./http-v2-api.md).

+--8<-- "includes/postman.md"

+<div class="sdk-hr"><hr></div>
 ## Sent data
+<div class="sdk-hr"><hr></div>

+!!!note
+    For EU data residency, the project must be set up inside Amplitude EU.
+Replace the standard endpoint `https://api2.amplitude.com/2/httpapi` with the EU residency endpoint `https://api.eu.amplitude.com/2/httpapi` in all examples to ensure proper data residency.

-Choose your target platform to send a POST request to `https://api2.amplitude.com/httpapi`.
+Choose your target platform to send a POST request to `https://api2.amplitude.com/httpapi` (or `https://api.eu.amplitude.com/2/httpapi` for EU residency).
 Replace `YOUR_API_KEY` with the [API KEY](../../find-api-credentials.md) for your Amplitude project.

 === "cURL"
     ```bash